yashodhah/yashodhah/README.md

 - :computer:  Senior Software Engineer at TrustPayments.
 - :keyboard:  Speaking Java, TypeScript and sometimes JavaScript.
 - 👀  Interested in Cloud Computing, Enterprise Software Designs and Cyber Security
 - 🌱  Always learning by questioning everything and connectings the missing dots.
-Current focus on AWS - Cloud Service Provider
+Current focus is on AWS
 - 📫  How to reach me :

   :envelope: hettiarachchi.yashodha@gmail.com